Franklin Real Estate and Homes For SaleCity

 What is Franklin known for?

 If you’re looking for upscale homes without the hassle and traffic found near the suburbs adjacent to downtown Nashville, then Franklin is your ideal suburban experience.
-Split between Davidson County and Williamson County (of which Franklin is the county seat), Franklin is known for its downtown historic Victorian single-family homes and the sprawling lots with farmhouse style homes on multiple acres.
-Everything about Franklin sparkles with a touch of class that caters mostly to white-collar workers.
-Perhaps that’s why people who come to Franklin are usually there to stay.
+Located square in Williamson County (of which Franklin is the county seat), Franklin is known for its downtown historic Victorian single-family homes and the sprawling lots with farmhouse-style homes on multiple acres.
+Everything about Franklin sparkles with a touch of class that caters mostly to high-income white-collar workers.
+Perhaps that’s why people who move to Franklin are usually there to stay.
 Historic downtown Franklin is known for being America's favorite main street and is lined with trendy boutiques and restaurants.
 Cool Springs is Franklin's main commercial center where you can find new construction single-family homes with desirable open floorplans as well as condos and townhomes.

 Who is Franklin a good fit for?

-Franklin offers the best of both worlds for many folks interested in making the move to Nashville.
-Its close proximity to the excitement of downtown, combined with its quiet, picturesque suburban life, makes this area a top choice for families, couples, and retirees with middle-to-upper income.
-Because resident satisfaction is so high, Money.com ranked Franklin #8 on its Top 50 Best Places to Live in 2020.
+Franklin offers the best of both worlds for many folks interested in making the move to the greater Nashville area.
+Its close proximity to the excitement of downtown, combined with its quiet, picturesque suburban life, makes this area a top choice for families, couples, and retirees with middle-to-upper incomes.
+Because resident satisfaction is so high, Money.com ranked Franklin #8 on its Top 50 Best Places to Live list.

 Where to eat, hang out and have a good time